2025 Emmy Predictions

 Should Win: Hacks

-If you told me a few weeks ago that reigning series champion Hacks—which was coming off of PGA, WGA, DGA, Golden Globe, and Critics Choice wins—was not the frontrunner in Comedy Series, I... would assume it was because the industry took to The Studio even more than expected.
+If you told me two months ago that reigning series champion Hacks—which was coming off of PGA, WGA, DGA, Golden Globe, and Critics Choice wins—was not the frontrunner in Comedy Series, I... would assume it was because the industry took to The Studio even more than expected.
 Nonetheless, I did not see The Studio's absolute domination at the Emmy nominations coming.
 While Hacks had a few baffling misses (Paul W. Downs, Kaitlin Olson), The Studio landed nods for practically everyone involved.
 And I do mean everyone; the Comedy Guest Actor category consists of 5 actors from The Studio and a measly one from The Bear.
 Seth Rogen, Ike Barinholtz, Kathryn Hahn, and Catherine O'Hara all received nominations for their turns.
 And in total, The Studio racked up a whopping 23 nominations, the most out of any season of comedy ever (tied with The Bear season 2).
 Hacks did ultimately beat The Bear season 2 last year, but it was against a show that had the baggage of... not exactly being a comedy.
 The Studio, which is practically a Hollywood joke dispenser, has no such issue.
+Combined with the fact that The Studio upset Hacks at the TCAs despite the latter's stronger critical reception, and I feel confident that this trophy is going to The Studio.

 Will Win: Seth Rogen - The Studio